Messiah (Handel): Composition

+Premières

 Dublin, 1742

 Handel's decision to give a season of concerts in Dublin in the winter of 1741–42 arose from an invitation from the Duke of Devonshire, then serving as Lord Lieutenant of Ireland.
 A violinist friend of Handel's, Matthew Dubourg, was in Dublin as the Lord Lieutenant's bandmaster; he would look after the tour's orchestral requirements.
-Whether Handel originally intended to perform Messiah in Dublin is uncertain; he did not inform Jennens of any such plan, for the latter wrote to Holdsworth on 2 December 1741: "... it was some mortification to me to hear that instead of performing Messiah here he has gone into Ireland with it."
+Whether Handel originally intended to perform Messiah in Dublin is uncertain; he did not inform Jennens of any such plan, for the latter wrote to Holdsworth on 2 December 1741: "…it was some mortification to me to hear that instead of performing Messiah here he has gone into Ireland with it."
 After arriving in Dublin on 18 November 1741, Handel arranged a subscription series of six concerts, to be held between December 1741 and February 1742 at the Great Music Hall, Fishamble Street.
 The venue had been built in 1741 specifically to accommodate concerts for the benefit of The Charitable and Musical Society for the Release of Imprisoned Debtors, a charity for whom Handel had agreed to perform one benefit performance.
 These concerts were so popular that a second series was quickly arranged; Messiah figured in neither series.

 In early March Handel began discussions with the appropriate committees for a charity concert, to be given in April, at which he intended to present Messiah.
 He sought and was given permission from St Patrick's and Christ Church cathedrals to use their choirs for this occasion.
 These forces amounted to sixteen men and sixteen boy choristers; several of the men were allocated solo parts.
 The women soloists were Christina Maria Avoglio, who had sung the main soprano roles in the two subscription series, and Susannah Cibber, an established stage actress and contralto who had sung in the second series.
 To accommodate Cibber's vocal range, the recitative "Then shall the eyes of the blind" and the aria "He shall feed his flock" were transposed down to F major.
 The performance, also in the Fishamble Street hall, was originally announced for 12 April, but was deferred for a day "at the request of persons of Distinction".
 The orchestra in Dublin comprised strings, two trumpets, and timpani; the number of players is unknown.
 Handel had his own organ shipped to Ireland for the performances; a harpsichord was probably also used.